-Strictly speaking the two specifications of table 1 (a) and 1 (b) are not precisely identical.
-In table 1 (a) the DSO role is explicitly authorized to enroll users in PL1 and PL2, and inherits the ability to enroll users in other project 1 and 2 roles from PSO1 and PSO2.
-On the other hand, in table 1 (b) the DSO role is explicitly authorized to enroll users in all project 1 and 2 roles.
+Strictly speaking the two specifications of Table 1 are not precisely identical.
+In Table 1(a) the DSO role is explicitly authorized to enroll users in PL1 and PL2, and the inherits the ability to enroll users in other project 1 and 2 roles from PSO1 and PSO2.
+On the other hand, in Table 1(b) the DSO role is explicitly authorized to enroll users in all project 1 and 2 roles.
 As it stands the net effect is the same.
 However, if modifications are made to the role hierarchy or to the PSO1 or PSO2 authorizations the effect can be different.
-The DSO authorization in table 1 (a) can be replaced by the following row to make table 1 (a) more nearly identical to table 1 (b).
+The DSO authorization in Table 1(a) can be replaced by the following row to make Table 1(a) more nearly identical to Table 1(b).

-Admin.
-Role Prereq.
-Role Role Set DSO ED $\{ E1, PE1, QE1, PL1, E2, PE2, QE2, PL2 \}$
+Administrative role Prerequisite role Role set DSO ED {E1, PE1, QE1, PL1, E2, PE2, QE2, PL2}

-Now even if the PSO1 and PSO2 roles of table 1(a) are modified respectively to the role sets $\{E1\}$ and $\{E2\}$, the DSO role will still retain administrative authority over all project 1 and project 2 roles.
+Now even if the PSO1 and PSO2 roles of Table 1(a) are modified respectively to the role sets $\{E1\}$ and $\{E2\}$ , the DSO role will still retain administrative authority over all project 1 and project 2 roles.
 Of course, explicit and implicit specifications will never behave exactly identically under all circumstances.
 For instance, introduction of a new project 3 will exhibit differences as discussed above.
-Conversely, the DSO authorization in table 1(b) can be replaced by the following rows to make table 1(b) more nearly identical to table 1(a).
+Conversely, the DSO authorization in Table 1(b) can be replaced by the following rows to make Table 1(b) more nearly identical to Table 1(a).

-Admin.
-Role Prereq.
-Role Role Range
+Administrative role Prerequisite role Role range

 DSO ED [PL1, PL1]

 DSO ED [PL2, PL2]